 - Find and select “DHV Volunteer County Organizations” and select the plus sign to the left.

-- Check the box next to the Marin County Unit and then the “Select” button
+- Check the box next to the Marin County Unit and then the “Select” button.
+This routes your application to Marin County.

 - Do not select "CA Health Corps” or “CALMAT" if you wish to volunteer locally.